Learn more about our awesome guests!

 Trond is a researcher, software engineer, and game designer.
 His interests include virtual and augmented reality game design, the use of games for learning, social change, problem solving, and much more.
 He is a founding member of Seattle MegaGames, a veteran designer of large scale live role-playing and grand strategy games, and Director of Development at Virtual Therapeutics, a company using games to improve the lives of people undergoing long-term illness.

-Mike Selinker is the developer of such games as Lords of Vegas, the Pathfinder Adventure Card Game, Unspeakable Words, and Betrayal at House on the Hill.
-He’s the president of the Seattle game company Lone Shark Games, whose games include the recently released Apocrypha Adventure Card Game, The Maze of Games puzzle novel, and the upcoming Ninth World and Thornwatch games.
+Mike is the developer of such games as Lords of Vegas, the Pathfinder Adventure Card Game, Unspeakable Words, and Betrayal at House on the Hill.
+He’s the president of the Seattle game company Lone Shark Games, whose games include the recently released Apocrypha Adventure Card Game, The Maze of Games puzzle novel, and the Ninth World and Thornwatch games.
 Mike also dabbles in politics with his advocacy group Basket of Adorables and their satire book The Ghastlytrump Tinies.

-Witt is a game breaker by day, scream peddler by night, and always a man of mystery (but only in the continental United States).
+Game breaker by day, scream peddler by night, and always a man of mystery (but only in the continental United States).
 Witt has once again dove head first into something he didn’t know existed.
 He is one of the founding members of Seattle Megagames and has spent over a decade giving game devs nightmares.